Do ATV and Motocross Helmets Expire? How Long Do They Last?

 Your helmet will last longer if you store it in a cool and dark place whenever it’s not in use.

-Helmets are held together with a variety of glues, resins, and adhesives.
+Helmets are held together with various glues, resins, and adhesives.
 Over time, some of these can negatively affect other liner materials.

 According to Gib Brown, director of test development at Snell and the foundation’s West Coast lab manager, there have been cases where the glue used to put the liner into the shell has degraded the liner.